simulogics/airlinesim-docs/content/docs/user-interface/commercial.md

 The Interlining menu lets you set up interlining agreements with other enterprises.
 In order to do so, enter your partner company's name in the field on the right and click the button to send an offer.

 The administrative effort to maintain a network comes with a price, though.
-In the Internal Network section, you can choose to either maintain a network and its associated cost, or to run your enterprise without any networking administration.
+In the Internal Network section, you can choose to either maintain a network and its associated cost or to run your enterprise without any networking administration.
 Keep in mind that the latter may result in a demand and usage drop for some unpopular routes.

 ### New Alliance